KPRepos/tf-lab/README.md

 `kubectl get pods -A`

-The roles defined in lab-eks-pod-cluster-admin aka eks-service-account-role have s3:GetBucket", "s3:GetObject", "s3:PutObject access on *
+#### * Test AWS IAM Access for pods with write access to s3
-#### Test AWS IAM Access for pods with write access to s3
+#### * The roles defined in lab-eks-pod-cluster-admin aka eks-service-account-role have s3:GetBucket", "s3:GetObject", "s3:PutObject access on *

 `apt-get update`

 `apt-get install -y awscli`